Hendrix-CS/csci150/labs/doublets.md

 this part runs successfully and behaves how it is supposed to, you can add the next part, and so on.

+Be sure you can successfully play a game of Doublets with your program, as shown in the example above, before moving on to Step 3.

 ### Step 3 - Error Handling

 Of course the user might not always enter input in the expected form.